MichaelCurrin/the-buckfever-underground/_pages/about.md

 permalink: /about/
 ---

-The Buckfever Underground is a South African spoken-word band that plays free-form improvised jazz-rock / post-rock.
-We perform poetry in English and Afrikaans with experimental music.
+We are The Buckfever Underground - a South African spoken-word band that plays free-form improvised jazz-rock / post-rock.
+Since the early 2000s, we've performed poetry in English and Afrikaans with experimental music.

+We've developed a loyal following of fans who appreciate our innovative and genre-defying sound.
+Whether playing at a small club or a major festival, we always brings their A-game, delivering a high-energy and unforgettable live show.

 We tour yearly - throughout the Western Cape and sometimes across the country.
-We enjoy playing at bars, homes and arts festivals.
+We enjoy playing at bars, homes and arts festivals - see the [Shows]({% link _pages/shows.md %}) page to see what is coming up.

+In addition to our music, we are known for their activism and commitment to raising awareness about important social and political issues.
+Through music and public statements, the band has become a voice for change and a force for good in South Africa.

 {% include image.html
     image_path="/assets/images/shows/bu city soiree gerhard house sam reinders the buckfever underground.jpg"